 List of Saturn Moons Names

 The names of the 83 moons of Saturn known in 2022, ordered by distance from the planet.
-Modified screenshot (.png format) from a powerpoint viewgraph that I used in public talks.
+Modified screenshot from a powerpoint viewgraph that I used in public talks.
 Feel free to memorize.😉

-Saturn’s 122 Irregular Moons
+Table of 122 Irregular Moons of Saturn

 a,e,i Plot of Saturn’s Irregular Moons